jeff4/bionotes.github.io/ochem.md

 * 11/21 planning on TIS
 * 11/23 created [new terpenes isoprenes steroids/sterols page](/terpenes/)
 * 11/28 changed IG account name from @science.sketch to [@dailymolecule](http://www.instagram.com/dailymolecule)
+* 12/5 considered a post contrasting steroids and sterols -OH at carbon 3